 things suppression (elements as well as relations), general simplification

-- action on the S as it is seen by the master ; there may be a growth in global complexity, for the benefit of adding new parts specifically designed to simplify the master view.
+- action on the system as it is seen by the master ; there may be a growth in global complexity, for the benefit of adding new parts specifically designed to simplify the master view.
 For instance, a sorting of the beings may introduce artificial structures, which as such add complexity, but offer transparency to the master (wysiswyg).